Aliases for TYRO3 Gene

 GeneCards Summary for TYRO3 Gene

 TYRO3 (TYRO3 Protein Tyrosine Kinase) is a Protein Coding gene.
+Diseases associated with TYRO3 include external ear carcinoma and lymphocytic choriomeningitis.
 Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane receptor protein tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MET.

 UniProtKB/Swiss-Prot for TYRO3 Gene